-- A method for primary treatment to provide an initial knockdown of rabbits (e.g. baiting)
+A method for primary treatment to provide an initial knockdown of rabbits (e.g. Pindone carrot)

-The contractor may also outline how to assess changes in active burrows, rabbit abundance, plant germination and recovery, spotlight counts, and before-and-after photos.
+The contractor may also outline how to assess changes in active burrows, rabbit abundance, plant germination and recovery, night counts, and before-and-after photos.

 You will see evidence of active rabbit behaviour such as fresh new scratchings (freshly turned soil), fresh droppings (black and shiny), reopened or new burrows created, vegetation attacked, and crops grazed.
 In time, more burrows will be reopened or dug.

 The aim of these programmes is to support communities to develop and maintain a strategic long-term management approach to rabbit control rather than a reactive one-off control approach.

 To achieve this, the focus is on facilitating a coordinated community approach and educating community about the benefits of implementing a strategic approach, starting with a primary control operation followed by implementing ongoing secondary control methods.

 This approach is more likely to result in a long-term reduction in rabbit numbers and sustained control.

 Rabbit Haemorrhagic Disease Virus (RHDV) also known as rabbit calicivirus disease was introduced to New Zealand illegally in 1997.
 Although viruses can provide a good knock back in numbers, ongoing rabbit management is still needed to keep numbers low.

 In 2018, a controlled release of the RHDV1 K5 virus around New Zealand took place, led by the Ministry for Primary Industries (MPI).
 The effectiveness of the virus on feral rabbit populations is still being studied by Manaaki Whenua - Landcare Research.
 The RHDV1 K5 virus is only harmful to rabbits and doesn’t affect any other animals.